Spread the love

 I knew I had lost myself when I suggested that I interview him over lunch because he sounded interesting and could perhaps offer a different perspective about the job that I hadn’t considered.

 Though his eyes radiated warmth and amusement during our talk, his conversation remained official and focused.
-When I tried to get personal with general questions like, “are you single,” he answered the question ambiguously with a slight smile and said, “Sometimes.”
+When I tried to get personal with general questions like, “Are you single,” he answered the question ambiguously with a slight smile and said, “Sometimes.”

 Therefore, after we conversed for over an hour, I tucked my ego in my sleeve and came to the conclusion that the “enchanted bell” was only ringing on one side of the table, and it definitely wasn’t his.
-So I called the meeting to an abrupt end, reached for my coat, and my self-esteem, and almost left my pad behind.
+I called the meeting to an end, thanked him for his time, and left.
+As a courtesy, I passed him my card, and hurried out the door, without looking back.

 When the phone rang, my disappointment was in my voice when I answered.
 “It didn’t work out,” I said, expecting it to be one of the friends I had told about the meeting.